 Order fulfillment is the most important phase in a successful e-commerce transaction – it’s the time when your business actually meets your customers, greets them with a loud and clear ‘Hello!’ and completes the deal.
-Everything prior to that – like your award-worthy website design, slick user interface and effortless checkout process – are just accessories that lead to this phase of receiving, processing and delivering orders to your end customers.
+Everything prior to that – like your award-worthy website design, slick user interface, and effortless checkout process – are just accessories that lead to this phase of receiving, processing, and delivering orders to your end customers.
 Order fulfillment is the stage where you create a lifelong relationship with customers or leave them as one-and-done purchases and end any potential long term opportunities on the table.
 Thus, needless to say, choosing or crafting the right order fulfillment strategy is critical to any e-commerce business.

 Your order fulfillment strategy determines how easily and quickly you can scale your business.
 A wrong choice can leave your business stuck while your competitors pass you by.
 Moreover, customer expectations change by the minute.
 Same day delivery and on-demand delivery are mainstream now.
 The idea of waiting for a package to be delivered is slowly fading into oblivion.
-E-commerce players need to equip themselves with a well-crafted order fulfillment strategy that will accelerate their receiving, processing and delivery of orders.
+E-commerce players need to equip themselves with a well-crafted order fulfillment strategy that will accelerate their receiving, processing, and delivery of orders.

 Most Popular Order Fulfillment Strategies

-There are arguably three most popular order fulfillment strategies you can consider for your e-commerce business.
+There are arguably the three most popular order fulfillment strategies you can consider for your e-commerce business.
 They are:

 Direct fulfillment is a DIY type of order fulfillment strategy.
 It is adopted by businesses from both ends of the spectrum alike – future entrepreneurs who are working out of tiny garages as well as juggernaut corporations who have a global business presence.
 While direct fulfillment gives total control over your order fulfillment process, it also demands effort, biting off your time from other important tasks that require your attention.

-In this order fulfillment strategy, fulfillment is taken over entirely by third-party logistics (3PLs) who do everything from storing the inventory to managing, packing, labeling and shipping it to customers.
+In this order fulfillment strategy, fulfillment is taken over entirely by third-party logistics (3PLs) who do everything from storing the inventory to managing, packing, labeling, and shipping it to customers.
 The upside of outsourcing to 3PLs is that you will have more time to focus on other highly demanding aspects of your business like customer service, marketing, product expansions, etc.

-Dropshipping saves e-commerce business owners from inventory management, packing and shipping headaches.
+Dropshipping saves e-commerce business owners from inventory management, packing, and shipping headaches.
 This order fulfillment model works by dispatching the goods directly from the manufacturer or vendor’s warehouse to the customer location.
 Dropshipping has been hailed as the saving grace for small-scale business owners, especially those who sell small-scale products like coffee mugs, paper notebooks, t-shirts, etc. to a specific market.
-It works wonder if you sell to a niche market with minimal competition.
+It works wonders if you sell to a niche market with minimal competition.